IljaSir/IJON-fuzzing-examples/README.md

 IJON_SET((x << 8) | y);
 ```
 We tell AFL++ to log the distinct `(x, y)` coordinates into a custom coverage map.
 Even if the code path is identical, the fuzzer gets a "reward" every time it discovers a new tile, turning an impossible exponential guessing game into a trivial linear sequence.

-## Portability
-This PoC includes safe macro fallbacks.
-It will compile cleanly on standard `gcc`, standard `afl-clang-fast`, and IJON-enabled compilers without throwing undefined reference or redefinition errors.

 ---